Free Influencer Marketing Series

 For Kiah Zellner-Smith, growing her student influencer program at IES Abroad resulted in a 37% increase in student applications.
 That’s the high level view top leadership wants to see.

-You’ll want to show your high level impact at performance review time and when you’re planning to ask for more influencer marketing budget.
+You’ll want to show your high level impact at performance review time and when you’re asking for more influencer marketing budget.
 A whopping 59.4% of survey respondents plan to increase their influencer marketing budget in 2024, according to Influencer Marketing Hub’s 2024 Benchmark Report.

 Wrapping up campaign results and documenting learnings is how you continually improve.
 This level of reporting is important for those executing the work and their team lead.